chaos-polymtl/lethe/doc/source/examples/multiphysics/bubble-detachment-shear-flow/bubble-detachment-shear-flow.rst

 **INSERT A LITTLE INTRODUCTION ON THE SUBJECT HERE**

 The problem consists of a rectangular box of length :math:`L = 12 \ \text{mm}`, height :math:`H = 5 \ \text{mm}` and thickness :math:`l = 5 \ \text{mm}`.
-The liquid phase flows from left to right following a Couette profile, that is determined with a given **shear rate**, which varies between two simulations.
+The liquid phase flows from left to right following a Couette profile, that is determined with a given **shear rate**.
 At the bottom wall is a circular air inlet of radius :math:`R_0 = 0.5 \ \text{mm}`.
 Air is injected from this inlet following a Poiseuille profile.
 As the time passes, the bubble, which is initialized as a semi-sphere of radius :math:`R_0`, grows, until the shear force from the surrounding liquid and the buoyancy force detach it.

 The computational domain with relevant boundary conditions is described in the following figure (not to scale):